2024-2025 Fellowships for U.S. Scholars Conducting Field-Based Research on Palestine

 Fellowship awards up to a maximum of $9,000

-On November 10, PARC held an informational webinar for interested applicants.
-To view the recording, go to this link: https://www.parc-us-pal.org/application-resources/
+On October 20, PARC will hold an informational webinar for interested applicants.
+To register for this webinar, click here.

 Information about the fellowship competition: